drew-chen/boundless/docs/understandingTheCode.md

 ### project-display

-Used to store the database references (like Firebase related to displaying all the projects, ie, `DisplayProjects.vue`.
+This module is used to store the database references (like Firebase related to displaying all the projects, ie, `DisplayProjects.vue`.
 Unlike the project-submit module, this module doesn't store the data fields directly.
 To get the data, call the relevant Firebase methods.
 This was done since the `DisplayProjects.vue` page